Have a cuppa ...

 “It’s white blood, silly!”
 Manding said.

-“Yuk!
-It smells awful!”
+“Eeew! it smells awful!”
 Lisa said.

 “That’s how it is a few days before you get the real thing.”

-“And why do my breasts hurt so?
-Lito complains because I won’t let him touch them.”
+“And why do my breasts hurt so?”

 “It’s all part of it.
-Don’t you know anything?
 Listen, there’s a trick to….
 What was that?”

 I had leaned against an empty gasoline can that was against the wall, sending it crashing to the floor.
 I ran behind a coconut tree and hid.